 - It supports only Instagram, Facebook, and Twitter, so you have to use another calendar tool for managing other social media platforms like TikTok and Pinterest.

 Dragging and dropping using the calendar option is limited to one month at a time.
-If I am working at the end of a month I’m not able to drag into the beginning of the next.
+If I am working at the end of a month, I’m not able to drag it into the beginning of the next.

 ClearVoice is a great social media calendar tool that can bring lost coordination amid teams of varied sizes.
 Their dynamic editorial calendar helps in streamlining content creation and effective management.
 The intuitive dashboard sums up metrics of the latest campaigns.
 There are also collaboration tools for establishing workflows.

-To further fuel the content process, ClearVoice has ‘Project creation’ feature for both internal and external collaborators.
+ClearVoice has a ‘Project creation’ feature for both internal and external collaborators to further fuel the content process.
 You can add, edit, and approve various projects and keep track of them on a single interface.
 Apart from this, you can also conduct your talent search and find professional help if needed.

 - A valuable tool for daily scheduling and overall content management with CMS integration.

 - ClearVoice gives you quick access to writers.